Christchurch Transport Board: 17 Bryndwr

 Bryndwr was one of several routes to switch to diesel bus operation on 2 November 1936 when AEC Q buses commenced operation.
 As the "Q"s required a route number to indicate their destination, the number 17 was used for buses going as far as Idris Road and Wairarapa Road, and those travelling on used the route number 17E.
 Route number 17 had previously been assigned to the proposed Bryndwr tram route when new destination roll blinds were produced in 1921.
 Later fleet upgrades included the introduction of AEC Regal IV to the Bryndwr route to replace the "Q"s, and the replacement of the Mark IVs with the Long Reliance in 1958.
 It was not until the early 1980s that Long Reliances were retired after which a variety of Bristols and MANs were used.

 A cross-town service between Bryndwr and Dallington was established in October 1955.

 Extensions to the Wairakei Road leg continued apace with the terminus moving to Greers Road on 1 May 1950 and further expanded in March 1951, Grahams Road (September 1958), Kendall Avenue (February 1960), Charlcott Street (May 1962), Breens Road (February 1967), and finally to Sheffield Crescent where industrial development had taken place in the late 1970s/early 1980s.
 Services to Aorangi Road were not able to proceed on to Greers Road until February 1960 following the completion of Condell Avenue.
-Further extensions to this leg followed on 14 September 1964 to Leacroft Street by way of Kilburn Street and Isleworth Street and in 1982 to the intersection of Sawyers Arms Road and Crofton Road by way of Breens Road and Gardiners Road.
+Further extensions to this leg followed on 14 September 1964 to Leacroft Street by way of Kilburn Street and Isleworth Road and in 1982 to the intersection of Sawyers Arms Road and Crofton Road by way of Breens Road and Gardiners Road.